JapneetSingh5/100-days-of-code/log.md

 ### Day 9: June 9, 2020

 **Today's Progress**: \
 1.Started with SQL course, almost completed!
-SQL is pretty cool too, a beautiful language and very interesting concepts indeed!/
+SQL is pretty cool too, a beautiful language and very interesting concepts indeed!\
 2.Designed the BSW Home Page, will start coding it up tomorrow maybe\
 3.Continued work on PortyFrontend!\
 **Thoughts:** \